-E18357-P86463-Z693 THE KRAFT HEINZ COMPANY Annual Meeting of Stockholders April 19, 2017 11:00 a.m.
-EDT This proxy is solicited by the Board of Directors is proxy is solicited by the Board of Directors for use at the Annual Meeting on April 19, 2017. ie shares of stock held in your account or in a dividend reinvestment account will be voted as you specify on the reverse side. no choice is specified, the proxy will be voted "FOR" Proposals 1, 2 and 3 and "AGAINST" Proposals 4, 5 and 6. y signing the proxy, you revoke all prior proxies and appoint James J. Savina and Chris H. Anderson and each or either of them with full ower of substitution, to vote the shares on the matters shown on the reverse side of this card and any other matters which may come fore the Annual Meeting or any postponements or adjournments thereof.
-In addition, if you are a current or former Kraft Heinz employee d have investments in the Kraft Heinz Stock Fund(s) of the Kraft Heinz Savings/KH Union Savings 401(k) Plans and/or the Kraft Heinz in the intermeting in the knit hear solution of the knit hear and a solution solution and a solution in the knit hear and thear and the knit hear and thear and thear and thea your voting instructions are not received by 11:59 p.m.
-EDT on Aprill 16, 2017, as described in the Proxy Statement, the trustee(s) will vote the ares allocated to your Kraft Heinz Stock Fund account(s) in the same proportion as the respective plan shares for which voting instructions we been received, unless contrary to the Employee Retirement Income Security Act of 1974 (ERISA).
-If you are a participant in the Altria eferred Profit-Sharing Plan for Hourly Employees, the Altria Deferred Profit-Sharing Plan for Salaried Employees, the Philip Morris International eferred Profit-Sharing Plan or the MillerCoors LLC Employees' Retirement & Savings Plan, you are directing those plans' trustees how to vote the ares allocated to your account(s).
+THE KRAFT HEINZ COMPANY Annual Meeting of Stockholders April 19, 2017 11:00 a.m.
+EDT This proxy is solicited by the Board of Directors

+This proxy is solicited by the Board of Directors for use at the Annual Meeting on April 19, 2017.

+The shares of stock held in your account or in a dividend reinvestment account will be voted as you specify on the reverse side.

+If no choice is specified, the proxy will be voted "FOR" Proposals 1, 2 and 3 and "AGAINST" Proposals 4, 5 and 6.

+By signing the proxy, you revoke all prior proxies and appoint James J. Savina and Chris H. Anderson and each or either of them with full power of substitution, to vote the shares on the matters shown on the reverse side of this card and any other matters which may come before the Annual Meeting or any postponements or adjournments thereof.
+In addition, if you are a current or former Kraft Heinz employee and have investments in the Kraft Heinz Stock Fund(s) of the Kraft Heinz Savings/KH Union Savings 401(k) Plans and/or the Kraft Heinz Canada ULC Retirement Savings Plan, on February 21, 2017, you are directing the plan(s) trustee(s) how to vote the shares allocated to your account(s).
 If your voting instructions are not received by 11:59 p.m.
-EDT on April 16, 2017, the trustees will vote the ares allocated to your account(s) in the same proportion as the respective plan shares for which voting instructions have been received, unless ontrary to the Employee Retirement Income Security Act of 1974 (ERISA).
+EDT on April 16, 2017, as described in the Proxy Statement, the trustee(s) will vote the shares allocated to your Kraft Heinz Stock Fund account(s) in the same proportion as the respective plan shares for which voting instructions have been received, unless contrary to the Employee Retirement Income Security Act of 1974 (ERISA).
+If you are a participant in the Altria Deferred Profit-Sharing Plan for Salaried Employees, the Philip Morris International Deferred Profit-Sharing Plan or the MillerCoors LLC Employees' Retirement & Savings Plan, you are directing those plans' trustees how to vote the shares allocated to your account(s) if your voting instructions are not received by 11:59 p.m.
+EDT on April 16, 2017, the trustees will vote the shares allocated to your account(s) in the same proportion as the respective plan shares for which voting instructions have been received, unless contrary to the Employee Retirement Income Security Act of 1974 (ERISA).